-Find a doctor near you
+Find an imaging location near you

 Imaging provides you and your doctor with crucial information about your health.
 With facilities accredited by the American College of Radiology, we provide high-quality imaging and radiology services with some of the most advanced technologies available, empowering you and your doctor with the information you need to make important health care decisions.

 A doctor’s ability to diagnose some injuries and illnesses depends on images they have of the affected areas of your body.
 At Centura Health, we provide advanced imaging technologies to enable you and your health care team get a better picture of your health.

 Before your imaging procedure, we’ll explain the test and answer any questions you may have.
 After your imaging procedure, a radiologist provides your doctor with interpretations of the findings.
 Radiologists are highly trained and experienced with reading the images and making assessments based on them.
 They then communicate their findings through highly detailed reports to your doctor, who will review the results with you.
 Centura imaging facilities are accredited in many procedures to ensure high-quality care, including MRIs, ultrasound, computed tomography (CT) scans, mammography, nuclear medicine, stereotactic breast biopsy and more.
 Accreditation is recognition for consistently meeting or exceeding high standards of care.

 Many imaging services are non-invasive and don’t cause any pain.
 For more invasive procedures, our nurses and staff work with you to help make you comfortable and provide conscious sedation if necessary.
 Our specially trained nurses are certified in advanced lifesaving techniques.
 Ultimately, you and your family are our priority.